danzgeorg/danzgeorg/README.md

 # 👋 Hi, I'm Daniel
-I currently studying computer science with the goal of becoming a Software Engineer and to explore the world of AI.
+I'm currently studying computer science with the goal of becoming a Software Engineer and to explore the world of AI.
 I enjoy problem-solving, writing efficient code in the languages listed below and am excited to learn about new technologies!

 ## 🎓 Education
 <p>